-The Lagos State Ministry of Education launched the first state-sanctioned computer programming education framework with clearly stated learning outcomes.
+The Lagos State Office of the Special Adviser on Education launched the first state-sanctioned computer programming education framework with clearly stated learning outcomes.

 What is the Coding Education Framework?